-IWC’s Big Pilot’s Watch became an instant classic when it was re-released in 2002.
+IWC’s Big Pilot’s Watch became an instant classic when it was re-released in 2002, and the watch world saw the unveiling of new IWC Pilots’ models at January’s SIHH (for details on these, click here and here).
 But its history stretches much further back in time.
 In this feature from the WatchTime archives, we explore the Big Pilot and its many evolutions over the decades.

 The history of IWC’s popular Big Pilot’s Watch stretches further back in time than the histories of most wristwatches.
 IWC first made the watch for the German Air Force in 1940.
 Observation watches inspired the styling of this 55-mm-diameter timepiece, which encased pocketwatch Caliber 52.T.S.C.
 This timepiece has left its mark on the design of pilots’ watches today – together with comparable models from German manufacturers like A. Lange & Söhne, Wempe, Laco, and Stowa.